 \begin{theorem} Paths in $\Delta(\Omega)$ have bounded length. \end{theorem} \begin{proof}Let $\gamma \in \Delta(\Omega)$ be a path of arbitrarily large length.
-Suppose $\gamma$ does not admits a negative direction.
+Suppose $\gamma$ does not have a negative direction.
 Since $\Omega\subset{\mathbb R}^2$ is bounded and $\gamma$ is a path of arbitrary large length that only travels forward, we have that $\gamma$ must leave $\Omega$ leading to a contradiction.
-Suppose $\gamma$ admits a negative direction, since the turning map $\tau:I \to {\mathbb R}$ is a continuous function defined on a compact domain, $\tau$ admits a maximal inflection point.
-As a consequence of Lemma \ref{mipit}, the trajectory of $\gamma$ after the maximal inflection point (see Figure \ref{boundlength}):
+Suppose $\gamma$ have a negative direction, since the turning map $\tau:I \to {\mathbb R}$ is a continuous function defined on a compact domain, $\tau$ admits a maximal inflection point.
+As a consequence of Lemma \ref{mipit} the trajectory of $\gamma$ after the maximal inflection point (see Fig. \ref{boundlength}):

 \begin{itemize} \item Lies in between the lines $\mathcal I$ and $L_2$ traveling forward. \item Turns back and lies in between the lines $L_1$ and $L_2$. \item Crosses $L_2$. \item Turns back and crosses $L_1$ twice. \end{itemize}